tummalah/ts-rest-api-template/README.md

 ### Express Server

-    All the assets related to http server are all located in src/server.
-All the server related setup is happening in express.api.ts as a single source of truth.
+  <p>  All the assets related to http server are all located in src/server.
+All the server related setup is happening in express.api.ts as a single source of truth. </p>

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Controller
-    Controllers which serves the http resources are located under server/controllers.
-Each controller is encouraged to find the down stream services using service locators using dependency injection
+  <p>  Controllers which serves the http resources are located under server/controllers.
+Each controller is encouraged to find the down stream services using service locators using dependency injection </p>

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Helpers

-    The project uses custom helpers located in src/server/helpers to decrease the surface area of dependencies.
-Notably using custom decorators for controllers and custom logging utility.
+  <p>  The project uses custom helpers located in src/server/helpers to decrease the surface area of dependencies.
+Notably using custom decorators for controllers and custom logging utility.</p>

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Domain
-    The domain is where all your domain entities and business logic goes.
-Care should be taken so that the domain is clean and free of framework related assets and should be properly encapuslated using services or usecases.
+  <p>  The domain is where all your domain entities and business logic goes.
+Care should be taken so that the domain is clean and free of framework related assets and should be properly encapuslated using services or usecases.  </p>

 <!-- CONTRIBUTING -->
 ## Contributing